 Seeing the vaccination gives hope, around 37 million people have already received an initial vaccination.
 Around ten percent of the population are fully vaccinated.
 Provided that the supply of vaccine does not cease, a further increase in vaccination coverage can be assumed.
 The Association of Statutory Health Insurance Physicians recently calculated in a model that every adult in North Rhine-Westphalia could have been offered a vaccination by the summer at the latest.
 Children are not included, and neither are those who do not want to be vaccinated in the first place.
 This is the problem that is currently being struggled with in the USA: around 30 percent of Americans are fully vaccinated, but for so-called herd immunity it would have to be around 70 to 80 percent.
 The Robert Koch Institute had adjusted the assessment upwards due to the variants; previously 60 percent was sufficient.
 Even the USA is far from these values and currently seems to have to deal with people unwilling to vaccinate.
 Trump supporters in particular are accused of adversely affecting Biden's vaccination prognosis.
 It is true that such politically controlled vaccination behavior is probably not a major problem here - yes, there are vaccination opponents, but the willingness is largely there - SPIEL'21 could, however, have an international focus.

-Overall, the situation in Germany with regard to herd protection could ease in the foreseeable future: Around the beginning of July, the Robert Koch Institute announced herd immunity - defined by complete vaccination protection and immunity after illness.
-That is well before October and could represent a neuralgic point for planning for Friedhelm Merz Verlag from the organizer's point of view.
+Overall, the situation in Germany with regard to herd protection could ease in the foreseeable future: around the beginning of July, the Robert Koch Institute for herd immunity - defined by complete vaccination protection and immunity after an illness has gone through -.
+That is well before October and could represent a neuralgic planning point for the Friedhelm Merz Verlag from the organizer's point of view.
 At least there seems to be interest on the part of the exhibitors.
-Already at the end of March the publisher said on Facebook: “Today we were asked how we are doing ...
-Yes, we are still alive.
-And yes, we are eagerly planning SPIEL '21.
-There is still a long way to go before the registration deadline, and yet there have already been a large number of bookings from exhibitors.
-That motivates.
-Feel depressed and hugged.
-We hope to see you again this year. "
+At the end of March, the publisher announced via Facebook: "Today we were asked how we are doing...
+Yes, we're still alive.
+And yes, we are busy planning for SPIEL '21.
+There is still a long way to go before the registration deadline, but there are already a large number of bookings from exhibitors.
+That spurs you on.
+Feel pressed and hugged.
+We hope to see you again this year.”

 The cards are currently being reshuffled for SPIEL'21, which then - at least according to the current legal situation - would not take place without restrictions.
 On the one hand, the state of North Rhine-Westphalia imposes hygiene requirements in whatever form.
 On the other hand, the number of visitors would be limited: currently one visitor is set per seven square meters of accessible area.
 Roughly calculated on the basis of the size of the previous game (based on an area of 86.000 m²), around 12.300 visitors are likely to be in the halls of SPIEL'21 at the same time.
 In practice, the number is probably significantly lower because the area could be smaller and not the entire area is also accessible to visitors.